Is there life without government money? Washington to find out

 Other possibilities include cybersecurity, where the area is an industry leader, as well as information technology.
 The area has more than 31,000 high-tech businesses and half of U.S. Internet traffic runs through it, it said.

-Washington can count on a solid infrastructure in logistics, with three major airports and the nearby Port of Baltimore is gearing up for more traffic as the Panama Canal expands.
+Washington can count an a solid infrastructure in logistics, with three major airports and the nearby Port of Baltimore is gearing up for more traffic as the Panama Canal expands.

 The area can also call on extensive global links ranging from the World Bank and the International Monetary Fund to scores of embassies and the fifth-largest Asian-born population in the United States.